 You will receive support to prepare your resumes and gain interview skills prior to registering for job fairs.

-For permanent and temporary residents, temporary foreign workers, international students, refugees, immigrants, naturalized citizens, refugee claimants (ages 16 and over) living in Surrey and Delta who need help finding employment.
-Contact 604.954.0482.
+For permanent residents, refugees and protected persons living in Surrey and Delta who need help finding employment.
+Contact 604.954.0483.

 Can you access the program directly?